Blog/Hexarelin Dosage Guide: Protocols

 2.055.0~100%

 The effective dose for half-maximal response (ED50) is 0.50 mcg/kg.
 At 1.0 mcg/kg, you reach 95% of the maximum GH output.
-Doubling to 2.0 mcg/kg adds just 5% more GH.
+Picture this: you double your dose from 100 to 200 mcg expecting double the GH.
+You get 5% more GH and significantly more cortisol and prolactin.
+The clinical data is clear: 1.0 mcg/kg captures 95% of the response.
+Going higher is waste.

 The Arvat 1997 study expanded this picture to include cortisol and prolactin at the same dose range (PubMed 8954038):